 Not all messes are bad and some messes (confetti included) are down right beautiful.
 I am really excited to join up with Delta for their HappiMess campiagn this fall.
 I will be sharing little glimpses at the #HappiMess we make at home.

-Many of you know from this post, that my office and home are one big happy place.
+Many of you know from our DIY in home photography studio post, that my office and home are one big happy place.
 I cannot tell you how many times we’ve invited friends over for dinner with confetti still strewn about, and balloons floating above.
 My work mess and my life mess are seamless in many ways.
 Lately, I’ve been embracing this mess and realizing how much our guests actually love it.
 Plus, they really love the leftover cakes we have always seem to have around.

 Join with me in this challenge to embrace our messes.
 Live festivly, and trade in pristine for fun this fall!
 Why don’t we laugh a bit more and clean a little less?
 Why don’t we make a #HappiMess?
 You can share your #HappiMess with Delta for a chance to win a $2400 Delta kitchen and bath prize package!